VACC – Vermont Agricultural Credit Corporation

-- To refinance indebtedness incurred for farm ownership; and
+- Refinance indebtedness incurred for farm/business purposes.

 Farm Loan Rates and Terms